 - 4 tablespoons cooking oil divided

-- 2 pieces eggs beaten with 1/8 teaspoon salt
+- 2 eggs beaten with 1/8 teaspoon salt

-- ½ pound Char Siu or Chinese roast pork sliced
+- ½ pound Char Siu, sliced Chinese roast pork

 - 1 cup mung bean sprouts